brainstormforce/astra-bulk-edit/readme.txt

 = 1.2.9 =
 - Improvement: Compatibility with the Latest Astra Revamped Layout Options.
+- fix: Few bulk edit settings were not working.

 = 1.2.8 =
 - Improved codebase for improved security.
 (Props - Patchstack)